img

 What is Tricot Fabric Made of?

 Tricot fabric is a special warp-knit fabric made from filament yarn with a close inelastic knit.
-Basically, it’s made with fine or single yarns.
-Tricot could be produced from natural and synthetic fibres.
+It’s made with fine or single yarns.
+Tricots could be produced from natural and synthetic fibres.
 Tricot fabric is made from a combination of fibres and fiber blends.
 Often it is produced from a blend of natural and synthetic fabrics.

 How is Tricot manufactured?